HomePlayer TipsSpacing and Movement - Moving Without the Ball

 Things post players can do:

 Always be aware and know where the ball is.
-Be alert to help a teammate if he/she stops the dribble or is in trouble.
-Be ready to jump in after loose balls.
-Be ready to rebound when the shot goes up.
-Be alert and position yourself for a rebound (see Rebounding Tips, Techniques and Fundamentals).
-You'll get extra shots and points this way.
+Be alert to help a teammate trapped and in trouble.
+Be ready to jump in after loose balls, and be ready to rebound.
+Hustle will get you extra shot attempts and points.

 Remember, often it is not the person initially with the ball who scores.
 Instead a good pass to you cutting, or coming off a screen, is where the score comes.
 So work hard on offense when you don't actually have the ball.